What’s the best way to keep my RV from freezing?

-There is a lot of information out there to sort through, but if you are going to winter in your RV and there is a risk for freezing temperatures, you are going to have to take extra steps to protect your rig.
+If you are going to winter in your RV and there is any risk for freezing temperatures, you are going to have to take extra steps to protect your rig.

 The only exception is if you have an RV that comes with a four season or all weather package option.